-Co-director of the Urban Youth Trauma Center and assistant professor of clinical psychology
+Co-director of the Urban Youth Trauma Center; associate professor of clinical psychology

 Liza Suarez is co-director of the Urban Youth Trauma Center, a federally funded center of the National Child Traumatic Stress Network that addresses the psychological needs of youth impacted by trauma including community violence.

-She is also clinical assistant professor of psychology at the Institute for Juvenile Research in the UIC College of Medicine, where she provides services to youth and families through the pediatric stress and anxiety disorders clinic.
+She is also an associate professor of clinical psychology at the Institute for Juvenile Research in the UIC College of Medicine, where she provides services to youth and families through the pediatric stress and anxiety disorders clinic.

 - Trauma in children and adolescent

 - Treatment of anxiety disorders